TSpeech-Hub/whisper_realtime_server/README.md

 #### Important: Before Building with Docker

 Before building the server with Docker, you need to create a private key and a certificate.
 This is required to enable HTTPS for secure communication.
 A key and certificate are required, even for testing purposes.
+This annoying part is here for early testing and will soon be removed.

+First Go in the `src` directory of the project and then follow the instructions below.

 #### 1. Generate a Private Key